Phoenix Harmonica Pendant — Two-Tone .925 Silver & Brass

 Q: Can I actually play music on this pendant?

 Yes.
 The brass reeds inside produce real notes when you blow across the openings.
 It’s a miniature harmonica — higher-pitched and lower-volume than a full-size instrument, but capable of actual melodies.
-It works best in quiet to moderate settings.
+It works best in quiet to moderate settings, close enough for someone standing beside you to pick out the tune.

 Q: What does the Hō-ō phoenix represent?